pjbartlein/PaleoCalAdjust/README.md

 ## Programs ##

-The current version of the key program is `cal_adjust.f90` (in the folder `/f90/main_programs`), which applies the paleo calendar-effect adjustment to CMIP/PMIP-type netCDF files, but should also work in the case of files that are "CF-compliant" (or nearly so), and they are also known to work with netCDF files of transient paleoclimatic simulations.
+The current version of the key program is `cal_adjust.f90` (in the folder `/f90/main_programs`).
+This program applies the paleo calendar-effect adjustment to CMIP/PMIP-type netCDF files, but should also work in the case of files that are "CF-compliant" (or nearly so), and is known to work with netCDF files of transient paleoclimatic simulations.
 There is a related program, `month_length.f90`, that can be used to produce tables of the changing length of months over time that are used by `cal_adjust.f90`.
 Figures illustrating the paleo calendar effect are in the folder `/figures`, and relevant data sets for exercising the programs are in the folder `/data`.

 Several minor modifications to the main program and its modules were made since the original *Geoscientific Model Development Discussions (GMDD)* manuscript submission to accommodate the adjustment of CMIP6-PMIP4 files.
-Additionally, following a referee's suggestion, we replaced the approach used in the initial submission of the paper for calculating month lengths (i.e., the approximation of Kutzbach and Gallimore (1988, *J. Geophys.
-Res.* 93(D1):803-821)), with a direct approach based on Kepler's equation.
+Additionally, following a referee's suggestion, we replaced the approach used in the initial submission of the paper for calculating month lengths (i.e., the approximation of Kutzbach and Gallimore (198)), with a direct approach based on Kepler's (1609) equation.
 This substitution of approaches had no practical significance.
 Several other code modifications were made over time in the interests of transparency.

 The current version is v1.1.
 Relative to previous versions, this version includes: